|Back Take Quiz Next Prev|

 (b) Nose Low - remove power, level wings, pitch up (gently)

 The magnetic compass is the most fundamental navigational instrument in existence.
+It is a required instrument.
 Because it floats in a fluid, it is prone to certain errors caused by motion of the aircraft.
 These are called magnetic dip errors because the compass physically dips out of its displayed plane of rotation (relative to the aircraft).
 This occurs during aircraft turns and changes in airspeed.
 These are referred to as turning errors and acceleration errors.

 Prior to takeoff pilots should check their compass operation.
 Confirm that the compass is full of fluid, that it swings freely, and that it agrees with known headings.